 Child Care Subsidy Eligibility

-- the child meeting immunisation requirements
+- the child must meet immunisation requirements

 Child Care Subsidy entitlement